 July and August are the busiest months in Scotland (with August being festival month in Edinburgh), which many people prefer to avoid.
 For this particular itinerary, it's also worth noting that mid-summer is usually “silent season” for many distilleries.
 Silent season is when they take a break from whisky production in order to do annual maintenance.

 For both of these reasons, Elliot and I planned our Scotland whisky road trip in June.
-Late May or early September would also be a good option.
+Late May or early September would also be a good option, in addition to June.

 10-day Scotland road trip itinerary